-Recommendation Does comply / Does not comply H+H's reasoning for non-compliance 2.1.2.
-The Committee recommends that the central governing body adopt a policy on the company's relationship with its stakeholders, including the investors, and ensure that the interests of the stakeholders are respected in accordance with the company's policy on such issues.
-H+H S reasoning for non-compliance 2.2.
-Corporate social responsibility 2.2.1.
-The Committee recommends that the central governing body adopt a policy on corporate social responsibility. • In 2011, H+H prepared and implemented general Group-wide CSR policies on business ethics and supply chain management which can contribute positively to the Group's development and take account of H+H's external stakeholder groups and the environment.
+Does comply / Does not Recommendation 2.1.2.
+The Committee recommends that the central governing body adopt a policy on the company's relationship with its stakeholders, including the investors, and ensure that the interests of the stakeholders are respected in accordance with the company's policy on such issues. comply H+H's reasoning for non-compliance 2.2.
+Corporate social responsibility l 2.2.1.
+The Committee recommends that the central governing body adopt a policy on corporate social responsibility.
+H+H has prepared and implemented general Group-wide CSR policies on business ethics and supply chain management which can contribute positively to the Group's development and take account of H+H's external stakeholder groups and the environment.
 These policies will be gradually developed and supplemented with additional CSR policies in areas such as the environment.
-3. Openness and transparency 3.1.
+3. Openness and transparency ' 3.1.
 Disclosure of information to the market 3.1.1.
 The Committee recommends that the central governing body adopt a communication strategy.
 3.1.2.
 The Committee recommends that information from the company to the market be published in both Danish and English.
 3.1.3.
 The Committee recommends that the company publish quarterly reports.
 4. The tasks and responsibilities of the supreme and the central governing bodies 4.1.
 Overall tasks and responsibilities

 Recommendation Does comply / Does not comply H+H's reasoning for non-compliance 4.1.1.
 The Committee recommends that the central governing body determine the company's overall strategy at least once every year with a view to sustaining value creation in the company.
 4.1.2.
-The Committee recommends that the supreme governing body at least once every year discuss and ensure that the necessary qualifications and financial resources are in place in order for the company to achieve its strategic goals. • 4.1.3.
-The Committee recommends that the supreme governing body at least once every year define its most important tasks related to the financial and managerial control of the company, including how to supervise the work of the executive board. • 4.1.4.
+The Committee recommends that the supreme governing body at least once every year discuss and ensure that the necessary qualifications and financial resources are in place in order for the company to achieve its strategic goals.
+4.1.3.
+The Committee recommends that the supreme governing body at least once every year define its most important tasks related to the financial and managerial control of the company, including how to supervise the work of the executive board.
+4.1.4.
 The Committee recommends that the supreme governing body annually discuss the company's activities to ensure diversity at management levels, including equal opportunities for both sexes, and that the supreme governing body set measurable objectives and in the management commentary in the annual report and/or on the company's website give an account of both the objectives and the progress made in achieving the objective.
-H+H International A/S has a very small organisation (fewer than 15 people), and its employees represent a variety of skills, ages, nationalities and genders.
-At Group level, most of the subsidiaries' management teams are also diverse - for example, more than half of subsidiaries' finance managers are female, and managerial positions at most subsidiaries are held by employees of varying nationalities.
-Management positions are advertised and filled with the emphasis on skills and without discrimination on the grounds of age, gender, nationality etc. Recognising that the H+H Group is an international organisation rather than a Danish one, the management of the parent company H+H International A/S needs to be diverse in terms of geographical representation, nationality and international experience.
-Gender diversity is positive, but professional and commercial skills must ultimately take precedence when recruiting managers.
+H+H International A/S' organisation represents a variety of skills, ages, nationalities and genders.
+Management positions at H+H International A/S are advertised and filled with the emphasis on skills and without discrimination on the grounds of age, gender, nationality etc. As H+H International A/S' organisation is very small (fewer than 15 employees), the Board of Directors finds, with reference to the sixth paragraph of section 139a of the Danish Companies Act, that it is not relevant for such a small organisation to set objectives and produce a policy to ensure diversity, including a higher proportion of women, in the company's management levels.
+The company will nevertheless set an objective for the proportion of women on the Board of Directors by 1 April 2013 as required by section 139a of the Companies Act, and report on progress in achieving this objective with effect from the annual report for 2013 as required by section 99b of the Danish